laemmy/APRS-via-LoRa/README.md

 # Quickstart

 This script is written in Python and is using **aprslib**.
-Please install it with the following command.
+Please install this library with the following command.

     pip install aprslib